Size ranking: 1st

-Hydra is the largest of the 88 constellations, winding a quarter of the way around the sky.
-Its head is south of the constellation Cancer, the Crab, while the tip of its tail lies between Libra, the Scales, and Centaurus, the Centaur.
-The total length from its westernmost boundary to the easternmost one is 102.5°.
+Hydra is the largest of the 88 constellations, winding over a quarter of the way around the sky.
+Its head is south of the constellation Cancer, the crab, while the tip of its tail lies between Libra, the scales, and Centaurus, the centaur.
+The total length from its westernmost boundary to the easternmost one is 102°.5.
 Yet for all its size there is nothing prominent about Hydra.
 Its only star of note is second-magnitude Alphard, a name that comes from the Arabic al-fard appropriately meaning ‘the solitary one’.

 The water-snake features in two legends.
 First, and most familiar, the Hydra was the creature that Heracles fought and killed as the second of his famous labours.
 The Hydra was a multi-headed creature, the offspring of the monster Typhon and the half-woman, half-serpent called Echidna.
-Hydra was thus the brother (or sister) of the dragon that guarded the golden apples, commemorated in the constellation Draco.
+Hydra was thus the sister of the dragon that guarded the golden apples, commemorated in the constellation Draco.
 Hydra reputedly had nine heads, the middle one of which was immortal.
-(In the sky, though, it is shown with one head only – perhaps this is the immortal one.)
+In the sky, though, it is shown with one head only – perhaps this is the immortal one.

 Hydra lived in a swamp near the town of Lerna, from where it sallied forth over the surrounding plain, eating cattle and ravaging the countryside.
 Its breath and even the smell of its tracks were said to be so poisonous that anyone who breathed them died in agony.